Joint & Muscle Health

 Surprise: Hypermobility affects most of the population

 We all have two MTHFR genes, one inherited from each parent.
-A mutation can occur in either one or both in the most common variant of the gene.
+A mutation can occur in either one or both of the most common variants of the gene.
 About 20 percent to 40 percent of white and Hispanic individuals in the U.S. have one mutation.
-In North America, Europe, and Australia, around eight percent to 20 percent of the population have mutations in both genes.
+In North America, Europe, and Australia, around 8% to 20% of the population have mutations in both genes.

 This downregulates the activity of the MTHFR enzyme by around a third in those with one mutation and by two-thirds in those with both mutations.
 What does this mean?